 It’s really as simple as it sounds.
 Italian dual citizenship means having your native-born citizenship (such as US) and Italian citizenship at the same time.
 The United States and Italy both allow dual citizenship, so you’re free to hold passports from both countries.
-If you’d like to know more about traveling on an Italian passport, I have a nifty page here chock full of good tidbits of information.
+If you’d like to know more about traveling on an Italian passport, we have a nifty page here chock full of good tidbits of information.

 Do I have to be American to figure out if I’m eligible through this post?